tlemane/nix-dokploy/README.md

 - **Private networks**: Use private IPs when nodes are on the same network
 - **Cloud security groups**: Restrict access to specific trusted IPs if public addressing is necessary

 For single-node setups (the most common case), the default `"private"` setting should work well.
+If your IP changes frequently (Tailscale, DHCP), enable `swarm.autoRecreate` to automatically handle address changes.

 ### Web UI Port Configuration